Gigas002/software-and-services/README.md

 **Desktop**

 - [Mozilla Firefox](https://ftp.mozilla.org/pub/firefox/releases/) -- preinstalled browser on most linux distibutives
 - Tor Browser [arch](https://aur.archlinux.org/packages/tor-browser/)/[win](https://www.torproject.org/) -- not for everyday use.
-Also keep in mind, that there's a rust fork, named [Arti](https://gitlab.torproject.org/tpo/core/arti), that will replace current C tor implementation
+Also keep in mind, that there's a rust fork, named [Arti](https://gitlab.torproject.org/tpo/core/arti), that will replace current C tor implementation.
+Rust [crate's page](https://docs.rs/arti/latest/arti/#using-arti-with-tor-browser) describes a way to use it with tor right now, but keep in mind that's an early beta
 - [Brave](https://github.com/brave/brave-browser) -- if you for some reason need chromium browser, recommended by [privacyguides](https://www.privacyguides.org/browsers/#brave)
 - [thorium](https://github.com/Alex313031/thorium) -- chromium fork with various nice patches, especially for linux
 - [carbonyl](https://github.com/fathyb/carbonyl) -- chromium-based browser built to run in a terminal.
 Just for fun.
 I find it a better soultion, than [browsh](https://github.com/browsh-org/browsh)